Amrik19/Monogame-Spritesheet-Instancing/README.md

 The SpriteSheet class, paired with the instancing shader, enables efficient mass instancing of 2D objects from a sprite sheet.
 It offers SpriteBatch-like methods for ease of use.
 The class supports a single texture at a time, requiring swaps for different sprite sheets.
 DirectX 11 (or DX10) is required.
 ---
+## Pros
+- Enables efficient mass instancing of rectangles from a single sprite sheet.
+- Achieves up to 80x better CPU efficiency compared to SpriteBatch using the same sprite sheet.

+## Cons
+- Requires DirectX 11 (or DX10).
+- Supports only one sprite sheet (texture) per draw call.
+- Draw calls must be manually ordered for proper rendering (back-to-front).
+- Custom shaders must be built on top of the SpriteSheet Instancing Shader.
+---

 ## An visual Example
 ![showcase pic](images/SpriteSheet%20Instancing%20showcase.png)